A-Collapsibility of Distribution Dependence and Quantile Regression Coefficients

-where $\beta_{yx}$ denotes the linear regression coefficient of $Y$ on $X$, and $\beta_{yx.w}$ denotes corresponding coefficient of $Y$ on $X$ and $W$, and so forth.
-Equation (\ref{Cochran}) decomposes the effect of a unit change in $X$ on the response variable $Y$ into two parts, the first being the effect with $W$ fixed, and the second a product of two effects: The effect of a unit change in $X$ on the moderating variable $W$, times the effect of a unit change in $W$ on the response $Y$ when $X$ is fixed.
-Cox (2007) notes that (\ref{Cochran}) is essentially the formula for the total derivative
+where $\beta_{yx}$ denotes the linear regression coefficient of $Y$ on $X$, and $\beta_{yx.w}$ denotes corresponding coefficient of $Y$ on $X$, when $W=w$ is fixed, and so forth.
+Equation (\ref{Cochran}) decomposes the effect of a unit change in $X$ on the response variable $Y$ into two parts, the first being the effect with $W$ fixed, and the second a product of two effects: the effect of a unit change in $X$ on the moderating variable $W$, times the effect of a unit change in $W$ on the response $Y$ when $X$ is fixed.
+Cox (2007) noted that (\ref{Cochran}) is essentially the formula for the total derivative of $y=y(x, w(x))$, namely,

 and hence could be extended to the more general setting of quantile regression coefficients, which we now describe.
 Given $0<\eta<1$, the function $y_{\eta} = y_{\eta}(x)$ satisfying $F(y_{\eta}|x) = \eta$ is called $\eta$-th quantile function.
 The function